 Terms of Service

-Last Edited: January 19, 2026
+Last Edited: April 16, 2026

 1. Scope and Acceptance.
-These User Terms of Service ("User Terms"), together with any documents expressly incorporated by reference, govern your access to and use of the online collaboration platform and related services provided by the Company (the "Services").
+These User Terms of Service ("User Terms"), together with any documents expressly incorporated by reference, govern your access to and use of the online collaboration platform and related services provided by A Dream (the "Services").
 By accessing or using the Services, or by continuing to use the Services after notice of changes, you acknowledge that you have read, understand, and agree to be bound by these User Terms.
 If you do not agree, you must not use the Services.

 2. Binding Agreement.
 These User Terms constitute a legally binding agreement between you and the Company.
 They incorporate by reference the Acceptable Use Policy, which may be updated from time to time.
 Your right to access and use the Services is conditioned on your continued compliance with these User Terms and the Acceptable Use Policy.

 3. Definitions.
-References to "Company," "we," "us," or "our" mean A Dream Inc. (d/b/a "Popcorn").
-"Popcorn" is our product name. "popcorn.ai" is our domain.
-"Services" means the Popcorn online collaboration platform and related services made available via popcorn.ai and any related websites, applications, and support channels.
+References to "we," "us," or "our" mean A Dream.
 References to "you" mean the individual accessing or using the Services.
-Capitalized terms not otherwise defined have the meanings assigned to them in the applicable Enterprise Services Agreement (defined in Section 5), Acceptable Use Policy, or Privacy Policy.
+Capitalized terms not otherwise defined have the meanings assigned to them in the applicable Enterprise Services Agreement ("Enterprise Services Agreement" is a defined term – see paragraph 5), Acceptable Use Policy, or Privacy Policy.

 4. Workspace Structure and Customer Control.
 The Services are provided primarily to organizations or individuals that create and control workspaces (each, a "Customer").
 If you access the Services through a workspace, that workspace is controlled by a Customer, who may be your employer, organization, or another individual.
 You are an authorized user only for so long as the Customer permits your access.

 5. Enterprise Services Agreement.
-The Customer has entered into a separate agreement with the Company governing the provision of the Services (the "Enterprise Services Agreement").
+The Customer has entered into a separate agreement with A Dream governing the provision of the Services (the "Enterprise Services Agreement").
 Under that agreement, the Customer controls the workspace, including user access, permissions, integrations, retention settings, exports, and administrative actions.
 Content, messages, files, decisions, actions, and other information submitted to or generated within a workspace are Customer Data ("Customer Data") and are controlled by the Customer.

 6. Customer Data and Instructions.
 You acknowledge and agree that the Customer controls all user-created data submitted to, generated within, or processed through the Services at any level of the platform, including within workspaces, channels (public or private), threads, direct messages, and related features.
 This includes, without limitation, messages, files, prompts, content, communications, contextual information, and other data you provide or generate through the Services ("User Data").